geanders/test_directory/coding.md

 go piece by piece, testing as you go.
 You get a little 'win' every time a function passes its test."
 [Coders, p.
 84]

+> "Named arguments [in a function] look like assignments, and in a sense they are, but of a special kind.
+The name in the assignment must match one of the formal arguments of the function definition, and the assignment does not take place until the corresponding argument is evaluated."
+[Programming with Data, p.
+179]

+> "Computations sometimes need to examine or put together arbitrarily many objects: to form a list; to write out all the objects, to set any number of options or parameters.
+S provides a special argument name, '...', for this purpose.
+When this name appears as a formal argument in a function definition, any number of actual arguments in a corresponding call will be matched to '...' in the evaulation frame.
+Then, if '...' appears as an argument in a function call in the body, the matching arguments will be passed down, exactly as they appear, including any names."
+[Programming with Data, p.
+183]

 ## Objects

 > "When the S evaluator encounters the name of an object, it takes that